gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

 3. actually download symfony inside the `vendor/symfony/symfony` directory
 4. create a `composer.lock` file

-Later on, to update those dependencies you'll just have to run:
+Later on, to update those dependencies you'll just have to run `composer update`.

-    composer update

 *Note*: a library on which you depend upon is called a `dependency`.